xoofx/markdig/src/Markdig.Tests/Specs/JiraLinks.md

 - The project key must be composed of one or more capitalised ASCII letter `[A-Z]+`
 - A single hyphen `-` must separate the project key and issue number.
 - The issue number is composed of 1 or more digits `[0, 9]+`
-- The reference must be preceeded by either `(` or whitespace or EOF.
+- The reference must be preceded by either `(` or whitespace or EOF.
 - The reference must be followed by either `)` or whitespace or EOF.

 The following are valid examples: